The Best Weapon and Artifact Build for Yoimiya in Genshin Impact

 4-Piece: When Normal Attacks hit opponents, there is a 36% chance that it will trigger Valley Rite, which will increase Normal Attack DMG by 70% of ATK.
 This effect will be dispelled 0.05s after a Normal Attack deals DMG.
 If a Normal Attack fails to trigger Valley Rite, the odds of it triggering the next time will increase by 20%.
 This trigger can occur once every 0.2s.

-This is a fresh new way to build Yoimiya, since you can actually cast your Burst now and deal significantly more damage than without it.
-Despite the RNG of this set’s passive, it’s consistent enough over multiple rotations, which is a good thing against tough enemies and difficult content.
+This is another way to build Yoimiya, since you can actually cast your Burst now and deal significantly more damage than without it.
+Despite the RNG of this set’s passive, it can be consistent enough over multiple rotations, which is a good thing against tough enemies and difficult content.

 Best Team Composition for the Frolicking Flames